 At DIBS, we want to have all the dogs come into rescue, but are limited by number of foster homes.
-In an effort to solve this dilemma, in some situations we may suggest “Foster to Adopt” (FTA).
-A FTA may start as a regular application where you apply for a dog that you like.
+In an effort to solve this dilemma, in some situations, after screening is completed and potential dog match is made, we may suggest “Foster to Adopt” (FTA).
+A FTA will start as a regular adoption application where you apply for a dog that you like, within our Incoming dogs only.
 If we have are unable to find a foster (resulting in dog not coming into rescue) we may ask applicant if they would consider FTA.
-The screening process is the same as as the standard application and screening process.
-If you know now that you would like to FTA, please fill out the application form below.
-(If you filled out the standard, application instead – no worries!
-We can use that app for the FTA process).
-If approved, we can proceed!
+The screening process is the same as as the standard application and screening process, as the final intent is to adopt.

 The Fine Print

-Of course, there are exceptions to the rule at times.
+- Of course, on rare occassions, there are exceptions to the rule.

-If you see a dog with the status of “Foster to Adopt” it means that someone has applied to foster with hopes to adopt.
+- If you see a dog with the current status of “Foster to Adopt” it means that dog is already in the program – as someone has applied to foster with hopes to adopt.
 We are not accepting more applications for the dog, until the foster makes their decision.

 Been approved to Foster to Adopt?
 Congrats!